HM Saddles FAQ

 Most horses will need a French panel (see first picture below), which means that there are ‘legs’ which run down the front of the saddle down the horse’s shoulders, but if you have a very wide horse then this may be too much.

-The ‘Owen’panel is a panel that doesn’t run down the shoulders (see below).
+The ‘Owen’ panel is a panel that doesn’t run down the shoulders (see below) and is suitable for very wide horses and ponies.
+Our HM Pad-dle has the option of either French or Owen panels.
 The older style synthetic FlexEE with an Owen panel is now only available second hand.

 Does the 15” FlexEE saddle come with interchangeable gullet plates?